dyl-lee/mechacar-statistical-analysis/README.md

 The regression model slope is considered to be non-zero (F-statistic p<0.05, therefore the H<sub>0</sub> that the overall model slope is 0 can be rejected).
 The model fits the data fairly well, accounting for 71% of the variability in the observed data (multiple R-squared = 0.71).
 Both vehicle length and ground clearance metrics (p<0.001, therefore reject the H<sub>0</sub>) are statistically significant predictors of fuel efficiency compared to other metrics.

 ### Summary Statistics on Suspension Coils
+Design specifications for suspension coils dictate variance must not exceed 100 psi to pass lot testing.

+The mean (1498.78 psi) and median (1500 psi) PSI for total manufactured suspension coils is very similar, indicating a symmetric distribution where the standard deviation is 7.89 psi and variance is 62.3 psi.

-Design specifications for the suspension coils of these cars dictate variance must not exceed 100 psi.
-While this constraint may be met when considering the total manufactured cars, the summary statistics  indicates that the variance for lot 3 exceeded the 100 psi maximum.
+While the variance constraint may be met for the total manufactured coils, the summary statistics for each lot indicates that the variance for lot 3 has exceeded the 100 psi maximum.
+Lots 1 and 2 remain within the tolerated psi max.
 <div id="image-table">
     <table>
         <tr>